► London Ultra Low Emission Zone expands

 - Diesel: Euro 6

-If your car fails to meet those standards, you're going to pay the charge, so this will only affect older cars.
-According to the TFL’s website, most petrols registered after 2005 will pass the Euro 4 protocols, although some cars from 2001 onwards may also be okay.
+If your car fails to meet those standards, you must pay the charge, meaning the expanding ULEZ will have the biggest impact on older vehicles.
+According to TFL’s website, most petrol cars registered after 2005 will pass the Euro 4 protocols, although some cars from 2001 onwards may also be okay.

 What about classic cars?

 If you’re a classic car owner, there’s some better news.
 Cars built more than 40 years ago (i.e. those exempt from VED road tax) will also dodge the ULEZ charge.
 That means any cars made before 1 January 1983 qualifying for historic vehicle tax will be exempt from the new ULEZ charge.
 Be aware that historic vehicle tax doesn’t include commercial vehicles, though.

 The expansion was originally announced in November 2022 and follows a previous expansion in October 2021, after the launch of the ULEZ in 2019.
 The new zone will mean improved air quality for 5 million more Londoners, according to the official documentation.

 Projections estimate the expansion will save 27,000 tonnes of CO2 in outer London – nearly double what the original ULEZ achieved in its first year of operation.
 NOx and particulate emissions will also be reduced.

 The Met Police is launching a taskforce to prevent vandals damaging and stealing the cameras designed to police London’s newly expanded Ultra-Low Emission Zone.